Main Walk: 15 km (9.3 miles). Four hours 20 minutes walking time. For the whole excursion including trains, sights and meals, allow at least 9 hours.

 Just before a major path junction up ahead, fork right by a small wooden post and then go straight across a broad track at this junction (finally leaving the Book 1 walk route).
 The path curves round to the right, heading W. In 150m keep ahead (slightly to the left) at a path junction, now heading SW.
 In 200m a broad path merges from the right, the route via the Tower.

 Continue on the path for a further 150m or so.
-Where it bends right, bear left to go across a large open area, known as Donkey Green.
-On the other side of the clearing cross Zig Zag Road to find the famous viewpoint9 a little way below the road.
+Where it bends right, veer left across a large clearing (Donkey Green).
+The famous viewpoint at the Salomons Memorial9 is on the far side, just beyond Zig Zag Road.

 If you want to finish the walk in Dorking, go to §11.